STMicroelectronics/meta-st-stm32mp/recipes-bsp/u-boot/u-boot-stm32mp/README.HOW_TO.txt

     or
     $ cd u-boot

-5.1 Compilation for one target (one defconfig, one device tree)
+5.1 Compilation for one target (one defconfig, one device tree) - and no FIP

     see <U-Boot source>/board/st/stm32mp1/README for details